 An Act to facilitate the horizontal and vertical subdivision of land and the disposition of titles thereto, to provide for incidental and connected purposes and to repeal the Strata Titles Act 1966.

-[Long title amended by No. 58 of 1995 s.
+[Long title amended: No. 58 of 1995 s.
 4.]

 Part I — Preliminary